icgrp/estream4fccm2021/README.md

 ![Image:Run](images/results.png)

 12. Sometimes you may get tcf sever errors as below.
 Just rerun the project.
-We believe it is a bug for Xilinx SDK.
+We believe it is a bug from Xilinx SDK.

 ![](images/TCF_ERR.png)